CivicActions/accessibility/_playbook/automated-testing.md

 * Developers can run automated checks as part of their continuous integration (CI) process
 * Everyone can look at the accessibility of a single page
 * Editors can be given accessibility issues within a WYSIWYG editor
-* Whole websites can now be crawled for bugs
+* Whole websites can now be easily crawled for bugs
 * Designers can evaluate problems with contrast issues in their designs

 All of this is now possible with a range of proprietary and open source tools.
 With the rapid development of automated testing, there are now multiple options to gather information on a single website—or an entire government.